howsayhao/hj_reg_auto/README.md

 ### **SystemRDL Parser/Compiler**

 SystemRDL parser relies on an open-source project `SystemRDL Compiler`, see the link in [Environment and Dependencies](#environment-and-dependencies) for detailed information.
-SystemRDL Compiler is able to parse, compile, elaborate and check RDL input files followed by SystemRDL 2.0 Spec to generate a traversable hierarchical register model as a class object in Python.
+SystemRDL Compiler is able to parse, compile, elaborate and check RDL input files followed by [SystemRDL 2.0 Specification](https://www.accellera.org/images/downloads/standards/systemrdl/SystemRDL_2.0_Jan2018.pdf) to generate a traversable hierarchical register model as a class object in Python.
 Its basic workflow is shown in [Figure ](#pics_systemrdl_compiler).

 <span id="pics_systemrdl_compiler"></span>
 ![systemrdl_compiler](docs/pics/systemrdl_compiler.svg)